 We all have constraints in our lives.
-The limitations of your restrictions determine the size of your canvas you must work with.
+The limitations of your restrictions determine the size of your canvas.
+Remember your canvas is just for you.
+Be creative and make it a masterpiece.

 Constraints are not the enemy.
 So often we spend time complaining about the things that are withheld from us and not enough time enjoying our work of art.
 For instance, we hear comments such as: “I don’t have time for a workout.”
 “I don’t have time to learn a new language” or “I never have money to go on vacation.”